Watch now: COVID-19 positivity rate continues to climb; Key metric is highest it’s been since June 11

 That comes after one-day positivity rates of 3.7, 3.8 and 4 percent on Saturday, Sunday and Monday, respectively.
 Over that three-day span, the state averaged about 1,399 new cases daily among an average of 36,537 tests completed over the same period.

-Speaking Monday in Adams County, which is in the state’s warning territory for COVID-19 trends, Pritzker continued to urge Illinoisans to wear masks and avoid crowds.
-Those measures will likely be necessary though at least the end of 2020, he said.
+Speaking Monday in Adams County, which is in the state’s warning territory for COVID-19 trends, Gov. J.B.
+Pritzker continued to urge Illinoisans to wear masks and avoid crowds.
+Those measures will likely be necessary through at least the end of 2020, he said.

 Sen. Jil Tracy, R-Quincy, appeared alongside the governor at the Adams County Health Department in Quincy.
 She urged all residents to wear face coverings, which a number of studies have shown can help limit the spread of the virus.
 The senator called mask-wearing a “minor inconvenience” that is “so well worth it” to prevent spread of the lethal virus.